 1) Make it Holistic

 We firmly believe in a 360 degree approach to wellbeing that encompasses physical, emotional, mental, social and financial wellbeing.
-It’s music to our ears when clients share their desire to have a multi-strand approach to wellbeing, often manifesting as various ‘pillars’ that make up a wellbeing programme, such as these below:
+It’s music to our ears when clients share their desire to have a multi-strand approach to wellbeing.
+This often manifests as various ‘pillars’ that make up a wellbeing programme, such as these below:

 - An 8 week block of Office Yoga, followed by 8 weeks of Pilates, then 8 weeks of HIIT, then repeated again.